Dr. Pallavi Patel College of Health Care Sciences

 - Number of manuscripts submitted for publication by full-time faculty

-- Percentage of faculty who participate in scholarly activities.
+- Number of adjunct and full-time faculty who participate in scholarly activities

-- Percentage of students who are presenting scholarly at conferences and meetings
+- Number of students who are presenting at scholarly conferences and meetings

-- Percentage of student opportunities for participation in faculty-directed research
+- Number of student opportunities for participation in faculty-directed research

-- Percentage of students participation in guided research projects (SLP 6080 Directed Research)
+- Number of students who participated in guided research projects (SLP 6080 Directed Research)

 Objective #4: Strengthen the use and infusion of technology to meet the needs of students academically and clinically.

 - Increase percentage of instructors using technology applications for infusion into coursework

 - Increase percentage of clinical supervisors using technology applications for infusion into clinical work

 - Students will create a personal, electronic, cloud-based portfolio demonstrating evidence of learning outcomes attained throughout the graduate program